Kalamojo/PKM_System/Notes/Feature.md

 # Feature

 >[!note]
 > A measurable property or characteristic.
-In Machine Learning, it is an independent variables or input variables that influence your prediction of your [[Label]].
+In Machine Learning, it is an independent variable or input variables that influence your prediction of your [[Label]].

 >[!math]
 > Represented by: